Line Flow based SLAM: Related Work

-LineSLAM~\cite{Perdices2014} takes lines as the basic feature and performs unscented Kalman filter (UKF) as a tracking algorithm.
-Their experiments show good performance in simulation settings.
-StructSLAM~\cite{Zhou2015} introduces the conception of line that encodes global orientation for vanishing points calculation.
-This method works well in Manhattan-like environments.
-Li \textit{et al.}~\cite{Li2018} also leverage structural line features to obtain accurate camera poses.
-Sol{\`{a}} \textit{et al}.~\cite{Sola2012} conduct a comprehensive study to better understand the impact of different point and line parametrization on EKF-based SLAM.
-However, the complexity of the EKF algorithm depends on the square number of the landmarks, which can lead to unacceptable computational cost for real-time applications.
-Besides the aforementioned methods with single cameras, a few works leverage stereo cameras~\cite{Gomez-Ojeda2017,Zhang2015},\cite{Zuo2017} or RGB-D cameras~\cite{Lu_2015_ICCV} for better geometric cues.
-Zhao \textit{et al}.~\cite{Zhao2018_ECCV} present a good line cutting approach.
+LineSLAM~\cite{Perdices2014} takes lines as basic features and tracks them via unscented Kalman filter (UKF).
+It shows good performance in simulated environments.
+StructSLAM~\cite{Zhou2015} uses building structure lines, which encode global orientation, to eliminate accumulated errors and drift in Manhattan-like environments.
+Li \textit{et al.}~\cite{Li2018} also leverage structural line features to compute camera poses.
+Sol{\`{a}} \textit{et al}.~\cite{Sola2012} conduct a comprehensive study to better understand the impact of different point and line parametrization on SLAM based on Extended Kalman Filter (EKF).
+However, the complexity of the EKF algorithm depends on the square of the number of the landmarks, which leads to unacceptable computational cost for real-time applications.